-Sympathy gifts provide you with a way to send a tangible expression of your love to someone who is grieving.
-Today, we’re going to show you there very best bereavement gift ideas.
+Sympathy gifts provide you with a great way to send a tangible expression of your love to someone who is grieving.
+Today, we’re going to show you some wonderfully memorable gifts for someone who passed away.

 50 Sympathy Gifts for Someone Who Is Grieving